Control of Documents

 There's no longer a requirement to document the procedure, but the requirements regarding control are much the same.

 How is documented information identified?
 Do you specify titles, numbering, dates?
-Can a document be referred to without any confusion?
+Can you refer to a specific document without any confusion?
+For example, if there are two forms with very similar titles, then a form number will make it easy to pick the right one.

 What is the best format for this information?
 Should it be stored as an electronic document?
 Distributed on paper?
-It the content better presented as a video instead of a written document?
-Is the information controlled through software.
+Is the content better presented as a video instead of a written document?
+Is the information controlled through the software used?

 When a new document is found, or is created, how is it approved for release?
-Who reviews documents to make sure they are suitable, and approves them?
+Who reviews documents to make sure they are suitable?
 How will I know a document has been approved?

-How will you provide access to released documents everywhere it’s needed?
+How will you provide access to released documents everywhere they are needed?
 Can everyone to get them from the server?
 What about workers on the shop floor, out on site, on the road?
 Will they need hard copies, or some other offline distribution method?
 How do you handle confidential information?

 How do you protect the documented information from unauthorised changes, or loss?
 Can anyone edit and delete the files?
 Do you have master copies stored safely?
 What about backups?